 Indian Society is an important part of UPSC Mains General Studies Paper 1.
-Many questions that are asked in the Mains GS-I paper of the IAS Exam, are directly related to the Indian society and its different facets like globalization, women empowerment, communalism, secularism, regionalism and more.
-Get all the previous year questions asked from the year 2013-2019, from the syllabus of Indian Society in the UPSC Mains examination.
+Many questions that are asked in the Mains GS-I paper of the IAS Exam, are directly related to Indian society and its different facets like globalization, women empowerment, communalism, secularism, regionalism and more.
+Get all the previous year questions asked from the year 2013-2020, from the syllabus of Indian Society in the UPSC Mains examination.

 Candidates can get GS 1 mains questions of other subjects from the links mentioned in the table below: